 2.7.5 - Performance of students on various assessment tasks reflects how far their initially identified learning needs are catered to.
 Describe with examples the extent to which the assessment task and the performance of students reflect their initially identified learning needs in not more than 100 -200 words.

-Through talent search it was observed that few students were not proficient in linguistic skills.
-This need was identified and a Grammar Course was organised for them which helped them improve their linguistic skills.
+Through talent searches, it was discovered that a small number of students lacked linguistic proficiency.
+Because of this need, a Grammar Course was set up for them to help them improve their linguistic abilities.